tokiclover/supervision/README.md

 Services that have the subsystem keyword will not be started in that particular subsystem environment.

-An option to exec into a supervisor `{damontools[-encore],runit,s6}` is available:
-Just call `sv-stage` as `sv-scan` and voila the supervisor will be executed as PID 1; and a child will handle service management.
-Just setup the container or subsystem; once done, use something like the following for docker:
-`docker run [OPTIONS] --env container=docker --tmpfs /run IMAGE /sbin/sv-scan --default`.
+To have the supervisor `({damontools[-encore],runit,s6})` executed as __PID 1__...
+Just setup the container or subsystem; once done, use something like the following for docker: `docker run [OPTIONS] --env container=docker --tmpfs /run IMAGE /lib/sv/sh/init-stage --default`; and voila! the supervisor will be executed as `PID 1` and another process will handle service management to setup the container.
-__WARNING:__ Do not forget to make the `sv-scan` symbolic link in the image beforehand!

 And then... a bit more, new supervision services can be easily added by running `${LIBDIR}/sv/sbin/sv-config [--log] SERVICE new` (`--log` argument